 Some HIV-positive people can clear HCV by a strong immune response or with treatment.
 It is possible, however, for a person who ultimately clears the virus—either spontaneously or through treatment—to become reinfected with HCV.

-How does HIV affect HCV?
+How does HIV affect hepatitis C?

 Other than being coinfected with HIV, a number of other factors can cause liver disease to progress faster in people living with HIV.
 These include: